Louisiana's Prime Waterfront Views

 Experience elegance at the Tchefuncte River waterfront, courtesy of its namesake dining destination.
 Tchefuncte’s Restaurant, located in the Northshore town of Madisonville, offers top-tier dining with a focus on local ingredients.
-Dine on roasted grouper, grilled redfish and other Gulf of Mexico delicacies, while overlooking one of the region’s most scenic waterways.
+Dine on roasted snapper, blackened tile fish and other Gulf of Mexico delicacies while overlooking one of the region’s most scenic waterways.

 Palmettos on the Bayou

 Situated next to the verdant Heritage Park near downtown Slidell, Palmettos on the Bayou offers quiet, intimate dining on the Bayou Bonfouca waterfront.
 This is a great dining getaway for New Orleans visitors especially — the restaurant is located just a half-hour’s drive from the Crescent City — and with its combination of south Louisiana charm and a menu featuring local seafood, it’s easy to see why the waterfront views are among many other reasons to dine at Palmettos.

 Situated across the Bogue Falaya River from downtown Covington, The Chimes offers some of the most spectacular views of any waterfront dining destinations you’ll find.
 The Cajun and Creole traditions are strong here, with menu items that include everything from boudin to alligator.
 Combine your trip to The Chimes with a leisurely paddle down the Bogue Falaya — local outfitter Canoe & Trail Adventures launches from The Chimes’ boardwalk.

 Springfield, Tickfaw River